Alex313031/gn-build/README.md

 # //build directory for GN-based projects

-This project provides a work-in-progress standalone version of the toolchains and configs used by the Chromium project.
+This project provides a work-in-progress standalone version of the toolchains and configs used by the Chromium project, to be used as a boilerplate build system and toolchain combo to make cross platform C/C++ development easier.

+This fork was made to support my personal Win32 projects.

 ## Supported platforms